leezer3/OpenBVE-Documentation-Hugo/content/en/routes/xml/trackfollowingobject/_index.md

 **\<StopTime>** *Time* **\</StopTime>**
 {{% /command %}}

-**Time** sets the duration of the stop of the train.
+**Time** sets the duration of the stop of the object.
 This value is not an in-game time.

 ------